Support Us Button Widget

 Table of Contents

-Hurricane Idalia is predicted to make landfall in Florida on Wednesday, Aug.
-30. Forecasters expect it to become a Category 3 hurricane, and Polk County has been placed under a state of emergency.
-Stay up to date with these local, statewide, and national resources.
+Hurricane Milton was upgraded back to a Category 5 storm yesterday, and it’s predicted to make landfall in Florida on Wednesday, Oct.
+9. Forecasters expect it to maintain its status as a major hurricane, and Polk County has been placed under a state of emergency + hurricane warning.
+Stay up to date throughout the storm with these local and national resources.

 Storm tracking